DevOps-Nirvana/aws-missing-tools/aws-choose-profile/README.md

 ## Todo:
 If you'd like to help contribute (or when the author is bored) there are some features that could be added...
 - Add ability to also set AWS_DEFAULT_REGION automatically based on the profile selected if that profile has a default region
-- Add another "wrapper" besides bash-based for use in powershell/windows?
-Any windows geeks interested?
+- Add another "wrapper" besides bash/fish-based for use in other shells, or powershell?
+Anyone interested?
+Or request a feature and I'll add it.
 - Others?
 Submit feature requests as a bug in Github
 - If desired, add support/debug/confirm working within other shells (sh, csh, ksh)